 There are ways to get rid of mosquitoes naturally.
 That is the point of interest.
 We want to get rid of mosquitoes but we also want to avoid the use of toxic chemicals.
 The easiest and natural ways to get rid of mosquitoes is by use of natural essential oils such as lavender oil, clove, and garlic, camphor and coffee grounds.
 90 percent of the periods we experience mosquito bites is at night during our sleep.
 So a very efficient way of keeping mosquitoes away is by use of mosquito nets.

 Coffee grounds are very effective insecticides for killing mosquitoes in stagnant waters.
 Just sprinkle coffee grounds on stagnant water and it will bring mosquito larvae in the water to the surface.
-At the surface the larvae will be deprived of dissolved oxygen and will consequently die off.
+At the surface, the larvae will be deprived of dissolved oxygen and will consequently die off.

 What Smells Repel Mosquitoes?

 It has been known that there are certain smells that our little vampires detest.
-These smells will serve as an efficient remedy for keeping mosquitoes away.
+These smells will serve as an effective remedy for keeping mosquitoes away.
 Among other essential oils, mosquitoes hate the smell of lavender.
 Therefore planting lavender around your homes will repel mosquitoes.
 Lavender scented room fresheners and body sprays are also very effective at keeping mosquitoes out of your homes.

 Are we just talking about repelling these creatures?
 Total extermination it is.
 So what will kill mosquitoes?
 A Chinese proverb says the best way to kill a cobra is in its egg.
 So forward we go.
 Attack and destroy the larval growth stage.
 As stated earlier, our targets will be stagnant waters around the home.
 But remember, we want our remedies to be natural.
 In this line let’s have our ground coffee powder ready.
 Sprinkle it into all stagnant waters to destroy and cut out these larvae.
-In this way we must have stopped the population growth of the vector and the surviving mosquitoes with very short life span will die out.
+In this way, we must have stopped the population growth of the vector and the surviving mosquitoes with very short lifespan will die out.

 Topical applications of natural mosquito repellents are considered good mosquito treatment techniques.
 So is ground coffee powder our only natural mosquito exterminator?
 No, not definitely.
 We have other potent ways of naturally exterminating these vectors.
 Another one of such is by the use of carbon dioxide.